General Information, SIRS and Enrolments

 Western Australian Student Number (WASN) requests for 2020

 All current students in Western Australia should have been allocated a Western Australian Student Number (WASN), and be registered with the School Curriculum and Standards.
 This number remains with the student throughout their school life.
 Schools need to recognise the importance of the WASN to avoid duplication of records and maintain continuity of student data.

 If you cannot locate a number, then contact firstname.lastname@example.org and give details of the student’s legal surname, legal first name, date of birth and academic year.
 It is also useful to include your school code in any correspondence.
-Numbers will be sent back if the student already has one allocated and new numbers requested and generated by the system for those students without a number.
+If schools request a WASN for a student who already has a number, the correct WASN number will be sent back to schools.
+The Authority will forward to schools new WASNs for those students without a number.